 Section of T&I SEPP Comment Section Complies Pre-Conditions to the 'development without consent pathway' 3.8 Consultation with councils - development with impacts on council-related infrastructure or services This section applies where there is likely to be a substantial impact on stormwater management, traffic capacity of the road system, the sewerage system, water supply system, more than inconsequential excavation in a road reserve or installation of a temporary structure on a public place.
-While the activity will not trigger any of these threshold requirements for consultation under Section 3.8, notification of Port Stephens Council will be made as part of the broader exhibition of this REF and accompanying documents.
+While the activity will not trigger any of these threshold requirements for consultation under Section 3.8, notification of Port Stephens Council was made as part of the broader exhibition of the REF and accompanying documents.
 N/A 3.9 Consultation with councils-development with impacts on local heritage The site is not listed as a heritage item nor is it located within a heritage conservation area.
 Further, an Archaeological Report has been prepared (Appendix 29) which concludes that the activity will not impact on any known historical archaeological relics.
 Based on the above, consultation with Council regarding impacts on local heritage is not required.
-Irrespective, as above, notification of Port Stephens Council will be made as part of the broader exhibition of this REF and accompanying documents.
+Irrespective, as above, notification of Port Stephens Council was made as part of the broader exhibition of the REF and accompanying documents.
 N/A 3.10 Notification of councils and State Emergency Service-development on flood liable land The site is located on flood liable land.
-Notification of Council and the SES is required under this section of the T&I SEPP.
-The requirement for consultation under Section 3.10 will be satisfied as part of the broader exhibition of this REF and accompanying documents.
-The activity has been designed in accordance with SES review and feedback, which is has been addressed in the FIRA (Appendix 9), and the FERP (Appendix 10).
-Capable of complying, subject to exhibition of this REF prior to determination and provision of written notification to Council and the SES.
+Notification of Council and the SES has been undertaken.
+The requirement for consultation under Section 3.10 has been satisfied as part of the broader exhibition of the REF and accompanying documents.
+The activity has been designed in accordance with SES review and feedback, and the FIRA and FERP have been updated to address the matters raised during notification/exhibition by the SES.
+Yes.
 3.11 Consideration of Planning for Bush Fire Protection The site is located on bushfire prone land.
 Consideration of Planning for Bush Fire Protection has been undertaken by Ecological Australia (ELA) in the Bushfire Protection Assessment (Appendix 35).
 Yes.
-3.12 Consultation with public authorities other than councils The activity will not involve: Development adjacent to land reserve under the NPW Act.
-Development on land immediately adjacent on a rail corridor that would have an effect on rail safety Capable of complying subject to exhibition of this REF prior to
+3.12 Consultation with public authorities other than councils Development adjacent to land reserve under the NPW Act.
+Development on land immediately adjacent on a rail corridor that would have an effect on rail safety (noting the rail corridor south of the site is dis-used and not intended to be reinstated).
+Development that would increase the amount of Yes

-Section of T&I SEPP Comment Section Complies (noting the rail corridor south of the site is dis-used and not intended to be reinstated).
-Development that would increase the amount of artificial light in the night sky.
+Section of T&I SEPP Comment Section Complies artificial light in the night sky.
 Development on land within a mine subsidence district.
 The activity will however involve access to a road and a school capacity of more than 50 students, as well as a new vehicular access point to the school from a public road.
 Therefore, notification of TfNSW is required under this section of the T&I SEPP.
-The requirement for consultation under Section 3.12 will be satisfied as part of the broader exhibition of this REF and accompanying documents. determination and provision of written notification to TfNSW.
+The requirement for consultation under Section 3.12 will be satisfied as part of the broader exhibition of this REF and accompanying documents.
 3.38A Notification of carrying out of certain development under Section 3.37A As the activity involves development to which Section 3.37A(1)(a) applies, written notice of the intention to carry out the development to Council and TfNSW for 28 days is required.
 The requirement for notification of these stakeholders under Section 3.38A will be satisfied as part of the broader exhibition of this REF and accompanying documents.
 Capable of complying subject to exhibition of this REF prior to determination and provision of written notification to Council and TfNSW.